giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 > **H<sub> 2 </sub>: The prevalence of Tweets suspecting Russia behind the sabotage will be relatively high.**

+Hypothesis number two is derived from the overall suspicion of Russia being behind the attack which has been quite prevalent in the journalistic discourse in many European countries.
+For some examples see:

 > **H<sub> 3 </sub>: The prevalence of Tweets suspecting Ukraine behind the sabotage will be relatively high.**

+This third hypothesis is inferred from the [US intelligence allegations](https://www.reuters.com/world/europe/us-intelligence-suggests-pro-ukrainian-group-sabotaged-nord-stream-pipelines-nyt-2023-03-07/) reviewed by the [New York Times](https://www.nytimes.com/2023/03/07/us/politics/nord-stream-pipeline-sabotage-ukraine.html).
+It is important to notice that [EU officials](https://www.politico.eu/article/eu-officials-nord-stream-two-pipeline-allegation-ukraine-russia/) distanced themselves from such claims.

 In addition, building the intuition that different communites discuss different topics, with different focuses and different interests – and thus develop different narratives around the same event – we developed a fourth hypothesis.